xiandan-erizo/pr-agent/docs/docs/tools/improve.md

       </tr>
       <tr>
         <td><b>allow_thumbs_up_down</b></td>
         <td>If set to true, all code suggestions will have thumbs up and thumbs down buttons, to encourage users to provide feedback on the suggestions.
-Default is false.</td>
+Default is false.
+Note that this feature is for statistics tracking.
+It will not affect future feedback from the AI model.</td>
       </tr>
     </table>